COVID-19 Reopening Plans

 Drop-Off and Pick-Up Procedures

-- Children will be dropped off at the front door to administrative staff.
+- Children to be dropped off at the front door to designated Children’s Center staff.

-- Teachers will greet children in the lobby or administrative staff will deliver them to classrooms.
+- Teachers will greet children in the lobby or the designated Children’s Center staff will deliver them to classrooms.

 - When families arrive to pick up children, they will call the front desk, and someone will bring their child to the front door for them.